Aditya-Mankar/Diabetes-Prediction/README.md

 In this project, our objective is to predict whether the patient has diabetes or not based on various features like *Glucose level, Insulin, Age, BMI*.
 We will perform all the steps from *Data gathering to Model deployment.* During Model evaluation, we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.
 Then we create a web app using Flask which is a python micro framework.

+> Read more about it in my [Blogpost](https://medium.com/@adityamankar09/building-a-diabetes-predictor-4702b99bc7e4).

 # **Screenshot**

 ![](screenshot.jpg)